daithimarkham/Fund-Project-2019/README.md

 A waiters tips can be determined by many factors, such as location, quality of food and service, size of the party, smoking or non-smoking etc. Our main focus, was to try and determine, **what factors determined tip-size**?
 Are there patterns as to how customers tip, such as total bill, time etc. I quickly found out using various code I found online, and on the Pandas Tutorial page, that I could get all kinds of stats on the data-set.
 This proved very quickly to be helpful, as I could spot stats and trends straight away.
 The code which was used gave us tip-size for the bills, percentage tip-size, smoker vs non-smoker tip-size, busy days of the week, time of day which was busier and so on.

 After exploring the statistics using <a href="https://pandas.pydata.org/" target="_blank">Pandas</a>, we next moved on, using <a href="https://seaborn.pydata.org/" target="_blank">Seaborn</a>, a very effective tool for data visualization.
 It provides a high-level interface for drawing attractive and informative statistical graphics.
 Using the library displayed all kinds of relationships, which helped us determine many relationships between the variables.
 For example, we could easily identify a relationship among non-smokers, smokers seemed more spread out on the plots, and less unpredictable, in terms of tipping.
-Many types of plots were used to display trends, relationships using this library.
+Many types of plots were used to display trends, and identify relationships, using this library.

 ## 7. **Findings**